Do You Have Emotional Distance in Your Marriage?: Why It Happens, What It Feels Like & How Couples Drift Apart Silently

 Closing Thought

-Emotional distance is not always a sign that love has faded.
+Emotional distance in marriage is not always a sign that love has faded.

-Often, it’s a sign that emotional connection has been neglected, deferred, or overshadowed by life pressures, stressors, and unspoken tensions.
+Often, it is a sign that emotional connection has been neglected, deferred, or overshadowed by life pressures, stressors, and unspoken tension.

 And within that understanding sits a reassuring truth: